dyapan33/Terminal-Python/README.md

 # Terminal-Python
-Want To Make Your Own Python Terminal?
-Come Here!
+Want to make your own python terminal?
+Come here!